fmenabe/python-kvm/doc/source/overview.rst

 `unix module <https://github.com/fmenabe/python-unix>`_ which allow to manage Unix-like systems, both locally and remotely, in the same by overloading class instances.
 This module is just a wrapper to the ``virsh`` command.
-It parse outputs of ``virsh command`` (both XML and text).
+It parse outputs of the ``virsh`` command (both XML and text).
 Commands are grouped in childs objects accessible via properties.

 Installation